Carl Tamayo: Professional career

-Ryukyu Golden Kings (2023–present)
+Ryukyu Golden Kings (2023–2024)

 On January 11, 2023, Tamayo signed with Ryukyu Golden Kings of the Japanese B.League.
 He first got to play for them during the EASL Champions Week.
 He scored his first points in the B.League during a win over the Nagoya Diamond Dolphins.
+He got limited playing time in his rookie season, but was still able to win a championship in the 2022–23 season.